-Online Bachelor of Science Business Administration in Accounting
+Bachelor of Science Business Administration in

-Earn an Accounting Degree that Counts
+An Online Accounting Degree that Counts

 Earn a bachelor’s degree in Accounting from the Sam M. Walton College of Business, one of the Top 30 Public Business Schools in the nation, according to U.S. News & World Report.
 Enter or advance in the workplace with strong knowledge of accounting principles and skills, taught by an AACSB-accredited institution.

 An Accounting degree from Walton College can give you an edge in a competitive business world.
 The online program is particularly suited for individuals changing career paths or working toward completing the educational requirements for the *CPA exam.
 World-class faculty help you gain the accounting knowledge needed to move ahead in your career.
-All industries need individuals with accounting skills for a variety of business roles throughout the organization, including managers and analysts.
+All industries need individuals with accounting skills for a variety of business jobs throughout the organization, including managers and analysts.
 Accounting represents the language of business and provides individuals with the skills needed to evaluate the financial implications of business strategies and plans.

 All students are classified as pre-business with an intended major of accounting until the following pre-business requirements are fulfilled: